Why Soda Melts Your Bones

 When we drink caffeinated beverages, such as sodas, the calcium lost through urination increases.
 This process results in less available calcium for bone remodeling and repair.
 Over time, chronic consumption can lead to significant bone loss.

-As soon as the beverage enters our system, the body starts processing its components.
+As soon as the caffeine enters our system, the body starts processing its components.
 The kidneys do their job by filtering out excess substances such as sugar and caffeine.
 However, along with these substances are essential nutrients like calcium.

 This effect gets amplified if you are not getting enough dietary sources of calcium or vitamin D – which helps absorb calcium – thus leaving your bones at risk.